atomicateam/atomica/docs/general/Timed-Transitions.rst

 Step (2) in this calculation populates the flush links with the number of people in each ``TimedCompartment`` that need to be cleared from the state.
 Therefore, they have their values set based on the ``TimedCompartment`` they are associated with during step (2), and are not updated during ``update_links``.

+- Watch out for number parameters.
+In general the flow out of a timed compartment will be less.
+For example, suppose we have a number parameter moving 50 people out of vac to vacinf.
+But we have 100 people in vac and 10 of them due to move to sus.
+We end up moving 45 people from vac to vacinf.
+Because we cannot identify which people in vac are due to be flushed.

 Test cases
 **********

+- Finish lifespan test (transitions with junctions)
 - Indirect flows (multiple junctions)
 - Transfers with different durations in same group
 - TimedCompartments with duration less than one timestep